thiagoallisson90/genetic/README.md

-# AG-Fuzzy to optimize LoRaWAN ADR
+# GA-Fuzzy to optimize LoRaWAN ADR
 - AG to generate database and rules for SIFs related to ADR in NS-3 simulator

 ## Input Vars: